 This one is easy.
 Check your HDMI cable for any wear and tear – punctures, peeling, and/or cracking.
 If it’s damaged, it’s time to buy a new HDMI cable.

-3. Use HDMI 1, or a Game Specific Input
+3. Use HDMI1 or a Game-Specific Video Input